 Three Tips for Turning on Your Furnace for the First Time This Season

 As we get closer to cooler weather, it is easy to switch on the heat without giving it a second thought.
-However, it’s likely been months since you last used your heating system and there are a few important things to check.
+However, it’s likely been months since you last used your heating system and there are a few important things to check before turning on your furnace for the first time.

 1. Why is there a burning smell?